 \section{Introduction}

 With the proliferation of cheap sensors and devices, monitoring has become the new standard of technology applications.
-In these applications, a monitor is interested in having accurate information about a remote process (e.g. a car's position and velocity \cite{5307471}, humidity of a room\cite{5597912} etc.).
-To achieve this goal, the transmitter side of the link sends time stamped status updates over the network in the aim of maximizing/minimizing a certain performance metric.
-To deal with the shortcomings of the throughput and delay metrics in these type of scenarios, the Age of Information (\textbf{AoI}) has been introduced to capture the notion of information freshness.
-To that extent, the AoI quantifies the information time lag at the monitor about the process of interest.
-The motivation of such a framework is that having fresh knowledge about the process of interest should always lead to a better real-time estimation of the process at the receiver.
-This prompted a surge of papers on the subject to explore the potentials of the aforementioned metric.
+In these applications, a monitor is interested in having accurate information about a remote process (e.g., a car's position and velocity \cite{5307471}, the humidity of a room\cite{5597912}, etc.).
+To achieve this goal, the transmitter side of the link sends time-stamped status updates over the network to maximize/minimize a specific performance metric.
+To address the shortcomings of the throughput and delay metrics in these types of scenarios, the Age of Information (\textbf{AoI}) has been introduced to capture the notion of information freshness.
+To that extent, the AoI quantifies the information time lag at the monitor.
+The motivation for such a framework is that having fresh knowledge about the process of interest should result in a better real-time estimation of the process.
+This prompted a surge of papers on the subject to explore the potentials of the metric mentioned above.
 Consequently, the AoI is now widely regarded as a fundamental performance measure in communication systems.